ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 Without a doubt, this is one of Twitter's most requested features.

 As a software developer, I immediately began to think about how I would implement this myself.
-The tracking / auditing problem is very common in many applications.
-If you have an entity (say, a "tweet") and you want to track changes to one of its fields (say, the "content" field), there are many common solutions.
+The tracking/auditing problem is very common in many applications.
+If you have an entity (say, a `Tweet`) and you want to track changes to one of its fields (say, the `content` field), there are many common solutions.
 Some databases even have proprietary solutions like Microsoft's change tracking and MariaDB's System Versioned Tables.
 However, in most use-cases you'd have to "stitch" it yourself.
-Luckily, Ent provides a modular extensions system that lets you develop and plug in features like this with just a few lines of code.
+Luckily, Ent provides a modular extensions system that lets you develop and plugs in features like this with just a few lines of code.

 ![Twitter+Edit Button](https://entgo.io/images/assets/enthistory/enthistory3.gif)